 Here, we’ll talk about the other extreme; about those who don’t sell tears.
 Yes, the same person who sits in the corner and seldom shouts, scarcely screams, rarely reacts, keeps cool, looks detached and appears unperturbed.
 All the time.

 How stoic people write

 All of us know a few such people in our lives.
 They look inviolable and strong.
 How well do you think you know such people?
 How do they deal with their emotional pain if they never let the pearls roll down their cheeks?
 Mind you, they don’t even share their grief with others.
 Is it possible that they have secret tears that nobody knows about?
-Is it likely that they never reveal even to their “best” friends that they cry clandestinely even when something “very minor” upsets them?
-Do they always put up a brave front in the face of losses or hurt while all they want to do is to break down and cry?
+Is it likely they never reveal even to their “best” friends that they cry in private even when something very minor upsets them?
+Do they always put up a brave front in the face of losses or hurt though all they want to do is to break down and cry?

 Well, the answers to these questions perhaps shape some secret realities of their well-guarded private lives that might be identical to those of many of us.
 One of the realities is that no matter what others’ views are on tears, many such “strong” people do let their tears flow when they want to and make sure nobody knows about it — maybe just to deflect derision.

 On my way back home from office every night by local train, I often choose to stand at the gate because the compartments are not crowded at that hour of the day and it’s a delight braving the gush of wind.

 One day last week when I was going home, I stood there, looking aimlessly at things that whizzed past in the darkness outside.
 Suddenly, I was startled by a few drops that scurried down my cheeks.
 Thankfully, nothing dries faster than tears.
 I was relieved.
 I looked around.
 Nobody had noticed the freedom-seeking drops.
 It happened to me a few times that week.
 The reason behind the pain that triggered those tears is personal.
 And nobody except me knows that.
 I don’t feel the need to share it.